Health, Safety and Well-Being

 Highlights from our Group Companies

-In 2016, it participated once again in the Mental Health Week, held the first week of May as part of the Not Myself Today initiative, during which they provided daily tips and offered activities that helped employees learn about everything from stress management to tackling the stigma surrounding mental health issues.
+In 2017, the company participated once again in the Mental Health Week, held the first week of May as part of the Not Myself Today initiative, during which they provided resources to help employees learn about issues from stress management to tackling the stigma surrounding mental health.

 In addition, the Great-West Life Centre for Mental Health in the Workplace (the Centre) was established as a commitment to the mental well-being of Canadians.
 In 2017, the Centre celebrated 10 years of encouraging awareness and knowledge of workplace psychological health and safety.
 Aligning with the National Standard of Canada for Psychological Health and Safety in the Workplace, the Centre provides organizations with free resources and approaches to respond to mental health issues at work.

 IGM Financial’s three operating companies conduct regular confidential employee surveys which include many factors related to workplace psychological health and safety.
 The results from these surveys help guide enhancements to workplace programs.
 The companies provide their employees training, programs and regular communications to build tools to manage stress at work and at home, and to improve their health and personal performance.
 Confidential employee assistance programs, as well as short- and long-term disability programs, are also offered.

 In 2017, Investors Group continued to build upon its enhanced wellness program, which focuses on four pillars: physical, mental, social, and financial wellness.
 Throughout the year, employees are offered training and resources to help them in all four areas.
 An employee-led Wellness Committee actively promotes and encourages healthy living for employees by providing support for wellness initiatives.
 For example, a weekly running club is a current initiative and in 2017, the committee hosted a 10-week fitness challenge and a “Motionball” activity day in support of Special Olympics.